FenrirUnbound/minikube-sdcd/README.md

 ### Deploy

 Ensure that your `kubectl` configuration is pointing to your minikube cluster.
-Once that's confirmed, you can simly run the `ks deploy default` command.
+Once that's confirmed, you can simly run the `ks apply default` command.

 ```
 # deploy it to the minikube cluster
-$ ks deploy default
+$ ks apply default
 ```

 ## Limitations